dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

 [^1]: This is a footnote

-[^2]: when the aspect ratio of the given width and height doesn\'t match
+[^2]: when the aspect ratio of the given width and height doesn't match
     that of the image, it will be cropped to the new ratio before resizing